solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 ## Intro to Solana Mobile

-The Solana wallet interaction differs slightly on mobile compared to the web.
-The core wallet functionality is the same: the wallet holds your private keys and uses them to sign and send transactions.
-To avoid having different interfaces between wallets, developers abstracted that functionality into the SWA standard.
-This remains the standard on the web while its mobile counterpart is the MWA.

-The differences between the two standards are due to the different construction of web vs mobile wallets.
-Web wallets are just browser extensions that inject wallet adapter functions into the `window` object of your webpage.
-This gives your site access to them.
-Mobile wallets, however, are native applications on a mobile operating system.
-There's no way to surface functions from one native application to another.
-The Mobile Wallet Adapter exists to enable any app, written in any language, to connect to a native wallet app.
+Native mobile wallets hold your private keys and use them to sign and send transactions just like web extension wallets.
+However native mobile wallets use the [Mobile Wallet Adapter](https://github.com/solana-mobile/mobile-wallet-adapter) (MWA) standard instead of the [Wallet Adapter](https://github.com/anza-xyz/wallet-adapter) to ensure any apps can work with any wallet.

 We will dig into the specifics of the MWA in a
 [later lesson](/content/courses/mobile/mwa-deep-dive), but it effectively opens